Manufacturing

 Our discharge to air consent is for the discharge of fluoride and sulphur dioxide from our acidulation plant stack in the production of phosphate fertiliser.
 As required by our consent, we run in-process checks and at least fortnightly lab tests for sulphur dioxide and fluoride at our acidulation plant.

 Our consent data is shared below.
-The data is updated regularly Last update April 2023.
+The data is updated quarterly.
+Last update November 2025.

 Kapuni Plant

-Ballance owns the country’s only ammonia-urea manufacturing plant, which is located at Kapuni, in Taranaki.
 This high-tech plant operates to stringent international standards, converting atmospheric nitrogen to ammonia and then to urea.
-The natural gas used to power this plant is sourced from the nearby Maui gas field.
+The natural gas used to power this plant is sourced from nearby gas fields.

 Consented activity